A tennis grip is a way of holding the racket in order to hit shots during a match.

 It is an easy-to-learn versatile grip, allowing players to comfortably switch to other grips during a point.
 It allows for aggressive play, low net clearance, quick advances to the net and a low bounce, thus often putting pressure on your opponent.
 It also helps players flatten out the ball, which is beneficial in competitive match play since it leads to more consistent ball striking.

 With this grip, high bouncing balls are difficult to control.
 It can also be challenging to generate topspin consistently.
 The lesser amount of spin also means less net clearance increasing the chances of missing long or in the net.
 The eastern forehand grip flattens out the ball, often ending in shorter rallies.
 This can be a drawback when players try to stay in points.

 Who Are the Players Using the Eastern Forehand Grip?

 Roger Federer, Bjorn Borg, Chris Evert, Pete Sampras, Steffi Graf, Serena Williams, Stefanos Tsitsipas, Grigor Dimitrov, Radek Stepanek, Martin Del Potro, Roberto Bautista Agut, Petra Kvitová, Lindsay Davenport, Angelique Kerber.

 Eastern Backhand Grip

-- Disadvantages: Shots at shoulder height are difficult to hit.
+High-bouncing balls are difficult to hit.

 Double-Handed Backhand Grip

 Although each grip has advantages and disadvantages, as previously said, there is no right or wrong, better or worse grip.
 Everything is dependent on the situation and the type of player you are.
 If you’re not sure where to begin and want some tips on which grips to use, here are some suggestions: